timofeysie/nextjs-markdown-blog/writings/algorithms-and-data-structures-in-typescript.md

 As a collection of data values with relationships and functions to work with them, each type has important trade-offs.
 During a coding technical test we need to pay attention more to why a certain data structure is appropriate for the challenge.

+For more about why they are important, read this short piece called [1 Year of Consistent LeetCoding](https://dev.to/davinderpalrehal/1-year-of-consistent-leetcoding-26d0) by Davinderpal Singh Rehal.
+He calls them DSA (Data Structures and Algorithms) and goes over some of the most common ones and how he loves testing himself with them.

 ### The Trekhleb

 The aforementioned Algorithms and Data Structures in JavaScript repo (which I call The Trekhleb here) is a very exhaustive list of data structures and algorithms with pseudo code, vanilla JavaScript examples with unit tests and even links to Wikipedia pages and videos from the [hacker rank channel](https://www.`yo`utube.com/@HackerrankOfficial).
 There are many contributors, 1,115 commits so far, the last only two months ago.
 These seem to mainly be translations of the content into the 18 languages available.
 So they are really trying to spread the word there.